ItzTacosOfficial/CM2-Reference/README.md

 ## But why

 - Building [Anfora](https://github.com/ItzTacosOfficial/Anfora) mods (and the modloader itself as well)
-- Replacing the game's main executable `cm2.exe` (Which is how Anfora works)
+- Replacing the game's main executable `cm2.exe` (which is how Anfora works)
 - Hopefully writing useful modding tools (for the `.fst` format)

 [^1]: The version of both libraries can be checked through the `cm2.log` file written upon game launch